shiznix/unity-gentoo/README.md

 * To add the overlay using layman, do 'layman -a unity-gentoo'

-* Select one of the unity-gentoo profiles listed with 'emerge profile list'
+* Select one of the unity-gentoo profiles listed with 'eselect profile list'

 * emerge -uDNvta unity-meta